In this article:

 - Enter the amount you wish to borrow

-- Select the account you want to transfer the funds to (for example, your Chequing account)
+- Select the account you want to transfer the funds to (for example, your chequing account)

 - Follow the prompts to complete the transfer